The Mad Gasser of Mattoon

 The first report came on August 31, 1944.

-Urban Raef and his wife jolted awake to a strange smell.
+Urban Raef and his wife jolted awake to a strange smell that was sickly sweet.
+Like one of those cheap perfumes trying to cover up something rotten.

-Their legs wouldn’t move.
-Their bodies felt like sandbags.
+Their legs wouldn’t move, and their bodies felt like sandbags stuck in a free-fall overboard.

-His wife’s throat burned as she tried to cry out.
+His wife’s throat burned as she tried to cry out for help.

 Mattoon Descends Into Paranoia